ChaoqiJia/TNNLS-constrained_kCenter/README.md

     chmod +x run.sh
     ./run.sh inputFileName

-  - you need to use the above dataset name to replace the _inputFileName_.
+  - you have to use the above dataset name to replace the _inputFileName_.

   #### Plot the output